camptocamp/c2cgeoportal/docker/qgisserver/README.md

     srid: 2056
 ```

-Plugin configuration file path is given by `GEOMAPFISH_CONFIG` environment variable and default to `/etc/qgisserver/geomapfish.yaml`.
+Plugin configuration file path is given by `GEOMAPFISH_CONFIG` environment variable and default is `/etc/qgisserver/geomapfish.yaml`.

 ### Serving only one QGIS project